-Newly Admitted Graduate Students should inform the university of their intention to accept admission through the admissions website or via email: registration.html
+Newly Admitted Graduate Students should inform the university of their intention to accept admission through the admissions website.

 This should be done as soon as possible, and no later than the first day of classes.
-If the student has been admitted to a degree program, s/he must contact the appropriate academic department to arrange for orientation.
+If the student has been admitted to a degree program, they must contact the appropriate academic department to arrange for orientation.

-Newly Admitted Advanced Special Students (non-degree seeking) should inform the university of their intention to accept admission through the admissions website or via email: registrar.umd.edu/current/registration/registration.html
+Newly Admitted Advanced Special Students (non-degree seeking) should inform the university of their intention to accept admission through the admissions website.

 Since Advanced Special Students have not applied to a degree program, all advising is handled via the Graduate School.
 Please contact their offices via email for advising assistance.
-See gradschool.umd.edu/students for more information.